3Hren/blackhole/doc/tutorial.md

 g++ simple_example.cpp -osimple_example -std=c++0x -lboost_thread-mt`
 ```

 `enum class level` is a declaration of severity levels for our logger.
-Blackhole supports both loggers with severity separation and without it.
-But, seriously, what is the logger without separated severity levels?
+You are absolutely free in this process.
+You can specify so much levels as you need.
+You can even not to specify any levels.
+Blackhole supports both strongly and weakly typed enumerations for severity and it's better to use strongly-typed one.
+You should be carefull with [`syslog` sink](sink-syslog.md) to be consistent with the system severity levels.

 All logger objects in Blackhole are got from `repository_t` object.
 It is a singleton that can store all possible frontends configurations.
-We need to create configuration (formatter and sink pair) and add it to the `repository_t` object as in `void init()` function.
-After that you can create logger object as follows:
+We need to create configuration (formatter and sink pair) and add it to the `repository_t` object as in `init()` function.

+Now you should create logger object as follows:

 ```
 verbose_logger_t<level> log = repository_t::instance().create<level>("stdout_log"); //"stdout_log" is a name of previously created config